Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Proofs

 \subsection{Some bounds}

 In this subsection we will state some bounds that will be used in the proofs in the following subsections.
-The proofs of the lemmas of this subsection can be found in Subsection \ref{sec:proofsbounds} in the supplement.
+The proofs of the lemmas of this subsection can be found in Subsection \ref{sec:proofsbounds}.
 The first lemma states that $F_N(t_k^N,x) \chi_{N}(x)$ is uniformly Lipschitz in $x \in \R^d$ for $N$ large enough: